Palominep/startbootstrap-Julia-s-blog/README.md

 likes

+spotify- link to my spotify account ad you can shuffle through all the music I post on this website

 Practice - websites and helpful books for learning music -musictheory.net
 -music theory books- the ones Joy gave me

+Musi Hacks:
+-where people can share their own music hacks- enter Username- Share your hack
+-recording band music practice and recording yourself to see if it sounds the same- lol (Lealle's hack)

 About- Me
 -Currently learning how to play the violin